 c) both of the above.

-Steering of roaming SNPN selection information for localized services in SNPN (SOR-SNPN-SI-LS): Provisioning information for SNPN selection (if the access for localized services in SNPN has been enabled) by an MS supporting access to an SNPN providing access for localized services in SNPN consisting of:
+Steering of roaming SNPN selection information for localized services in SNPN (SOR-SNPN-SI-LS): Provisioning information for SNPN selection by an MS supporting access to an SNPN providing access for localized services in SNPN consisting of:

-a) a "credentials holder controlled prioritized list of preferred SNPNs for access for localized services in SNPN", where each entry contains an SNPN identity and a validity information consisting of time validity information;
+a) a "credentials holder controlled prioritized list of preferred SNPNs for access for localized services in SNPN", where each entry contains:

+1) an SNPN identity;

+2) a validity information consisting of time validity information; and

+3) optionally, location assistance information;

-b) a "credentials holder controlled prioritized list of preferred GINs for access for localized services in SNPN", where each entry contains a GIN and a validity information consisting of time validity information; or
+b) a "credentials holder controlled prioritized list of preferred GINs for access for localized services in SNPN", where each entry contains:

+1) a GIN;

+2) and a validity information consisting of time validity information; and

+3) optionally, location assistance information; or

 c) both of the above.

-Editor's note: (WI: eNPN_Ph2, CR 1039) Location validity information is FFS.

 Subscribed SNPN: An SNPN for which the UE has a subscription.

 Suitable Cell: This is a cell on which an MS may camp.
 It must satisfy criteria which are defined for GERAN A/Gb mode in 3GPP TS 43.022 [35], for UTRAN in 3GPP TS 25.304 [32], for E-UTRAN in 3GPP TS 36.304 [43] and for NG-RAN see 3GPP TS 36.304 [43] and 3GPP TS 38.304 [61].
 For 3GPP2 access technologies the criteria are defined in 3GPP2 C.S0011 [45] for cdma2000® 1xRTT and in 3GPP2 C.S0033 [46] for cdma2000® HRPD.
 For an MS in eCall only mode, a suitable cell must further satisfy the criteria defined in clause 4.4.3.1.1.